Benefits of Living in Manhattan

 Cultural Institutions

 Sure, every big city probably has some impressive museums, but Manhattan is often described as the cultural capital of the world.
-It’s home to 32 museums including the fifth largest museum in the world, the Metropolitan Museum of Art, as well as other renowned institutions such as the American Museum of Natural History, the Guggenheim Museum, and the Museum of Modern Art.
+It’s home to 32 museums, including the fifth largest museum in the world, the Metropolitan Museum of Art, as well as other renowned institutions such as the American Museum of Natural History, the Guggenheim Museum, and the Museum of Modern Art.

-It’s not just museums though, Manhattan has a slew of other cultural institutions.
-It’s home to the famous New York Public Library on 42nd street in the Ghostbusters movie, Lincoln Center, Carnegie Hall, and New York City Ballet – some of the most widely known and respected arts institutions in the world.
+It’s not just museums, though; Manhattan has a slew of other cultural institutions.
+It’s home to the famous New York Public Library on 42nd Street in the Ghostbusters movie, Lincoln Center, Carnegie Hall, and New York City Ballet – some of the most widely known and respected arts institutions in the world.

 Even on a small scale, there’s culture all around you in Manhattan.
 You can visit the birthplace of Teddy Roosevelt, drink at McSorley’s, the oldest continuously operated saloon in Manhattan, or go take a walking tour through Chelsea Market and learn more about the old Nabisco factory.

-For nature lover’s, Manhattan is home to Central Park, one of the most filmed locations in the world.
-This 843 acre park attracts 42 million visitors a year and offers a variety of landscapes such as:
+For nature lovers, Manhattan is home to Central Park, one of the most filmed locations in the world.
+This 843-acre park attracts 42 million visitors a year and offers a variety of landscapes, such as:

 • The Ramble – the heavily forested area with rolling hills and winding walks.
 Designated as a protected nature preserve, this area is perfect for birdwatching